All Episodes

 People don't understand the power of UV rays and the power of the body and the mind and everything.

-And when you live in the Midwest or one of these Northeast states, and that could be a lot of people are like, they they compare the rates in Texas and Florida to Michigan and New York.
+And when you live in the Midwest or one of these Northeast states, and that could be a lot of people are like, they compare the rates in Texas and Florida to Michigan and New York.

-While I do like pointing it out because it's fun and it looks like we're winning, at the end of the day, I could also explain that as devil's advocate to the fact that, well, there's sunlight, but then again, these are the same people who argue for lockdowns, which would take away your sunlight and close down gyms.
+I just think that if you live in a sunny state like Tennessee and Florida and Texas, all the states that did well, despite we never had a mask mandate in Tennessee, while I do like pointing it out because it's fun and it looks like we're winning, at the end of the day, I could also explain that as devil's advocate to the fact that, well, there's sunlight, but then again, these are the same people who argue for lockdowns, which would take away your sunlight and close down gyms.

 So, you know, either way we win.

-Either way, the argument for Tennessee, Florida, and Texas staying open, either way, it's a winning argument because the same side that is from those areas that claim that lockdowns work.
+Either way, the argument for Tennessee, Florida, and Texas staying open, either way, it's a winning argument because the same side that is from those areas that claim that lockdowns work, they're also basically encouraging people to not get natural sunlight.

-And so, so yeah, the argument works either way.
+And so, so, yeah, the argument works either way.

 But if I want to play devil's advocate, if I was on the other side, I would point to that, but then I'd also have to admit that lockdowns are wrong.

-I was just it was just drudge, like psychologically speaking, because there's just overcast every single day.
+I was just, it was just drudge, like psychologically speaking, because there's just overcast every single day.

 It was like purgatory.

-So I did look into this.
+So, I did look into this.

-There's very little data to no data, and the data on it does not suggest, again, I'm using the word suggest, not proof.
+There's very little data to no data, and the data on it does not suggest.

-Thank you, Fausy, you fucking idiot.
+Thank you, Fauci, fucking idiot.

 However, anecdotally, it does.

-Like skin cancer is real, and if you tan a lot, it's it's gonna it's gonna put you at a a higher higher um risk risk, exactly.
+And if you tan a lot, it's, it's gonna, it's gonna put you at a higher, a higher um risk, exactly.

-That's I want I'm a fucking one-syllable word getting understood.
+I want I'm a fucking one-syllable word.

-Um, so I like so what are the benefits?
+Um, so I like, so what are the benefits?

 What is the minimum effective dose?